Skip to content

 Youth Enrichment

-Beginning with an audition workshop, students will hone their audition skills to try out for roles in DreamWorks Production's Shrek: The Musical Jr. Each day, students will participate in rehearsals including music, choreography, improv and drama games, backstage production, and most importantly -- FUN!
-The FINAL performance will take place on Friday, June 27 in the Irving Robbins Middle School Auditorium.
+Beginning with an audition workshop, students will try out for roles in this summer's musical.
+Each day, students will participate in rehearsals including music, choreography, improv and drama games, backstage production, and most importantly -- FUN!
+The FINAL performance will take place on July 2nd.
 Opportunity for rising (7-12) graders: Students with a serious interest in the "behind-the-scenes" portion of theatre will work with mentors in the areas of stage management, directing, costumes, props, and set design.
 These students will not perform in the play but instead will be working backstage as part of the production.
 Students should bring a healthy snack, a healthy lunch, and a water bottle daily.
-Daily Sample Schedule: 9:00 - 9:05 morning meeting 9:05 - 10:00 Workshop 1 10:00 - 10:15 Snack in Cafe 10:15 - 11:00 Workshop 2 11:00 - 11:45 Workshop 3 11:45 - 12:15 Lunch 12:20 - 1:55 Full Cast Rehearsal 2:00 Dismissal NOTES: Registration deadline: June 8, 2025 Cancellation Policy: Cancellations with a refund will be allowed up to June 10 with a $35 fee.
-There are NO cancellations / refunds after June 8!
+Daily Sample Schedule: 9:00 - 9:05 morning meeting 9:05 - 10:00 Workshop 1 10:00 - 10:15 Snack in Cafe 10:15 - 11:00 Workshop 2 11:00 - 11:45 Workshop 3 11:45 - 12:15 Lunch 12:20 - 1:55 Full Cast Rehearsal 2:00 Dismissal NOTES: Registration deadline: June 14, 2025 Cancellation Policy: Cancellations with a refund will be allowed up to June 15 with a $35 fee.
+There are NO cancellations / refunds after June 15!

 Transition for Success (students entering Gr.
 9)